tomibiro/groovyScript_Runner/README.md

 The usage of the module:

-1, start a Liferay bundle localy or in Docker container.
+1, start a Liferay bundle locally or in Docker container.

 2, modify the build.gradle file with the Liferay version to create a compatible build.
+(compileOnly group: "com.liferay.portal", name: "release.dxp.api", version: "<your exact Liferay version")

 3, modify the SCRIPT_PATH to the dedicated groovy script path if you would like to run localy.